Itera/docker-intro-workshop/database/README.md

 docker run --rm --link my-postgres:postgres-host -it -e "DB_HOST=postgres-host" db-script
 ```

-You should noe see some values printed in the output from running the container.
+You should now see some values printed in the output from running the container.

 ## Using network
 Container links are a legacy feature that might be removed, so Docker suggest we should use a [network](https://docs.docker.com/network/) instead.